wouterpeere/GHEtool/docs/sources/code/getting_started.md

 ## Requirements

-This code is tested with Python 3.10, 3.11, 3.12, 3.13 and 3.14 and requires the following libraries (the versions mentioned are the ones with which the code is tested)
+This code is tested with Python 3.10, 3.11, 3.12 and 3.13 and requires the following libraries (the versions mentioned are the ones with which the code is tested)

 * matplotlib >= 3.9.2